monarch-initiative/deprecated-human-disease-ontology/README.txt

+DEPRECATED

+originally set up to help DO move toward full OWL axiomatization.
+This fork is now deprecated, but we keep it around as there may be some useful files in here

 Welcome to the new Human Disease Ontology (DOID) Repository!

 This repository will soon be active!
 It is intended for DO developers